 The researchers follow 44 gender dysphoric (GD) adolescents (24 male and 19 female) treated with puberty blockers and given psychosocial support at the Gender Identity Development Service (GIDS) in the UK.
-They measure bone density, mental health, self-harm behaviour, and reported life changes at baseline, 12, 24 and 36 months.
-Subjects could progress to cross-sex hormones soon after age 16 so only 24 remained on blockers after 2 years, and only 14 at 3 years.
+They measure bone density, mental health, self-harm behaviour, and reported life changes at baseline, 12, 24, and 36 months.
+Subjects could progress to cross-sex hormones soon after age 16, so only 24 remained on blockers at 12 months and only 14 at 36 months.

 The study reports median and interquartile self-harm scores from the CBCL.
 CBCL scores can be 0 (no harm or not true), 1 (somewhat or sometimes true), or 2 (very true or often true).
-The median self-harm score is always 0 at baseline and in the followup intervals.
+The median self-harm score is always 0 at baseline and in the follow-up intervals.
 The upper-quertile is always 1 except at the the 12 month interval when it is 2, and 0 at 36 months for the YSR.
-The median of a 0-2 score is a coarse measure, so its not suprising that there were no significant changes during followup.
+The median of a score with a 0-2 range is coarse, and its not suprising that there were no significant changes during followup.